Employer and Supervisor Tools

 A Proper Cone Zone Saves Lives

 Roadside work is dangerous.
-Between 2006 and 2015, 14 workers were killed and another 2261 injured from being hit by a motor vehicle while working on or beside the road.
+Between 2007 and 2016, 15 roadside workers were killed and 229 were injured and missed time from work1 as a result of being hit by a motor vehicle.

 As an employer, you’re responsible for the safety of your employees who work in roadside work zones.
 With proper training and resources, roadside workers can keep themselves and others safe.